Black Pistol Fire celebrates Aspen’s Sam Coffey at Belly Up

 They’re still going to make albums, but Owen said it is “a weird thing when you record a song and two years later it comes out on an album.”

-Owen said they’re going to play some of Coffey’s favorite songs, to do a deep-dive in the catalog, play some new stuff and possibly a cover or two, as well, but otherwise there were no concrete plans for honoring Coffey on-stage at press time.
+Owen said they’re going to play some of Coffey’s favorite songs, do a deep-dive in the catalog, play some new stuff and possibly a cover or two, as well, but otherwise there were no concrete plans for honoring Coffey onstage at press time.

 Though they didn’t know him personally, Owen said the band just wants to show people a good time and help them remember a good guy who “will be there in spirit.”